German bombing of Britain, 1914–1918: 1916

 The loss of SL11 ended the Army interest in raids on Britain.
 The Navy persisted and a 12-Zeppelin raid was launched on 23/24 September.
 Eight older airships bombed targets in the Midlands and the North-east, while four M-class Zeppelins (L30, L31, L32 and L33) attacked London.
 L30 did not cross the coast, dropping its bombs at sea.
-L31 approaching London from the south, dropped a few bombs on Kenley and Mitcham and was then illuminated by searchlights.
+L31, approaching London from the south, dropped a few bombs on Kenley and Mitcham and was then illuminated by searchlights.
 Forty-one bombs were dropped in rapid succession over Streatham, killing seven people and wounding 27.
 More bombs were dropped on Brixton before crossing the river and dropping 10 bombs on Leyton, killing another eight people and injuring 30; L31 turned for home.
 Also coming in from the south was L32, delayed by engine problems.
 It dropped a few bombs on Sevenoaks and Swanley before crossing Purfleet at about 1:00 a.m.
 The Zeppelin then came under anti-aircraft fire as it dropped bombs on Aveley and South Ockendon.
 At 1:10 a.m., a B.E.2c piloted by 2nd Lieutenant Frederick Sowrey engaged L32.
 He fired three drums of incendiary ammunition and started a fire which quickly spread.
 The Zeppelin narrowly missed Billericay High Street, coming down at Snail's Hall Farm off Green Farm Lane, Great Burstead at 1:30 a.m.
 All 22 men of the crew were killed, with some, including the commander Oberleutnant-zur-See Werner Peterson, choosing to jump rather than burn to death.
-Witnesses said Paterson was still clutching the ship's log when he hit the ground; a photograph of the impression exists.
+Witnesses said Paterson was still clutching the ship's log when he hit the ground.
 The crew of L32 were buried at Great Burstead Church on 27 September 1916.

 L33 dropped a few incendiaries over Upminster before losing its way and making several turns, heading over London and dropping bombs on Bromley around midnight.
 As the bombs began to explode, the Zeppelin was hit by an anti-aircraft shell fired from the guns at either Beckton, Wanstead, or Victoria Park despite being at 13000 ft.
 Dropping bombs now to shed weight, a large number fell on homes in Botolph Road and Bow Road.
 As the airship headed towards Chelmsford it continued to lose height, coming under fire at Kelvedon Hatch and briefly exchanging fire with a B.E.2c.
 Despite the efforts of the crew, L33 was forced to the ground at around 1:15 a.m. in a field close to New Hall Cottages, Little Wigborough.
 The airship was set alight and the crew headed south before being arrested by police at Peldon.
 Inspection of the wreckage provided the British with much information about the construction of Zeppelins, which was used in the design of the British R33-class airships.
 One 250 hp engine recovered from the wreck was substituted for two (of four) 180 hp engines on a Vickers-built machine, the hitherto underpowered R9.